jbakse/avalanche/data.md

 ## Initial Setup
 To use these scripts you will need mongodb and its utilities on your local machine.

-Meteor installs a private version of mongo for its own use, but you need to install it mongo again yourself so you have access to it and utilities like `mongodump`.
+Meteor installs a private version of mongo for its own use, but you need to install a second instance yourself so you have access to it and utilities like `mongodump`.

 A good way to install mongo is to use [Homebrew](http://brew.sh/),a package manager for macOS.
 Package managers manage installing/update/removing software packages and their dependencies.